DavidStevensonVtex/Ubuntu-Unleashed/README.md

 * QT (.qt) - The QuickTime video format from Apple
 * WEBM (.webm) - Google's royalty-free container for audio and video, designed for HTML5

+#### Viewing Video in Linux

+Install the ubuntu-restricted-extras package from the Ubuntu software repositories.

+You can watch video files and video DVDs with the Totem Movie Player, which is installed by default.

+Another interesting video viewer application is VLC, which is available in the software repositories and also for other operating systems.

+#### Personal Video Recorders

+The best reason to attach a television recorder antenna to your computer is to use the video card and the computer as a personal video recorder.

+The commercial personalvideo recorder TiVo started a new trend by using Linux running on a PowerPC
+processor to record television programming witha variety of customizations.

+#### Video Editing

+You can now create and edit video in Ubuntu by using PiTiVi.
+Searchfor: "PiTiVi video editor" in the Ubuntu Software Center.